 Regardless, follow these steps to conduct interviews:

-Set Up Interviews With Happy Customers: Schedule at least 10 interviews with your happiest customers or people who fit your customer profile.
-These are the types of customers you’ll want to attract with your USP.
+1. Set Up Interviews With Happy Customers: Schedule at least 10 interviews with your happiest customers or those who fit your customer profile.

-Thank Them for Their Time: Lastly, close out the call with a thank you.
+4. Thank Them for Their Time: Close out the call with a thank you.
 If they’re your customer, ask if there’s anything you can do for them.

 After engaging in these interviews, you might find that a lot of your customers said your software was the most customizable tool they’ve come across.
 That’s great material for a USP.
-Conducting interviews is a reliable approach for finding long-lasting value or unique feature value propositions.
+Conducting interviews is a reliable approach to find long-lasting value or unique feature value propositions.

 Another way to find a differentiating value proposition is by reviewing your competitors’ comparable products or services and looking for any gaps in their offerings.
 A CRM software company might discover that all of its competitors make users pay for a valuable feature they offer in their free plan.
 Communicating that lowest-priced value proposition could be their USP.